 Other Treasure cards (like Go Up a Level cards) are not Items.
 Most of these cards say when they can be played, and whether they stay in play or are discarded.
-A couple of specific examples:

-Go Up a Level cards may be played on yourself or any other player at any time, even during combat.
+One specific example: Go Up a Level cards may be played on yourself or any other player at any time, even during combat.
 Discard them once they are played.
 Exception: You cannot play a Go Up a Level card to give a player the winning level!